kleamertiri/8-Week-SQL-Challenge/#2 - Pizza Runner/Solution.md

 ![image](https://github.com/kleamertiri/8-Week-SQL-Challenge/assets/105167291/60799f4a-d086-432e-9e8b-94e0844c777a)

-- Has been delivered 9 Meatlovers
+- It has been delivered 9 Meatlovers
-- Has been delivered 3 Vegetarian
+- It has been delivered 3 Vegetarian

 5- How many Vegetarian and Meatlovers were ordered by each customer?